 South Asian Studies at UC Santa Barbara

-The South Asian Studies Committee is an interdisciplinary group of twenty-eight faculty at the University of California, Santa Barbara, whose research and teaching interests involve a significant focus on South Asia, including eighteen core faculty and ten affiliated faculty.
+The South Asian Studies Committee is an interdisciplinary group of twenty-nine faculty at the University of California, Santa Barbara, whose research and teaching interests involve a significant focus on South Asia, including twenty core faculty and nine affiliated faculty.

 Graduate Studies.
 Over forty UCSB graduate students representing a range of disciplines pursue research projects on topics related to South Asia each year.
 Many of them have conducted extensive fieldwork in the region, and almost all of them have South Asian languages as part of their research training.
 The Department of Religious Studies offers a graduate program in South Asian religions for M.A. and Ph.D. students.

 Undergraduate Studies.
 Undergraduate students can focus on South Asia as their regional specialization in UCSB’s Global Studies major, which is administered by the Department of Global Studies.
 Students who pursue an undergraduate major in Religious Studies can focus on South Asian religions as their area of emphasis.
 Undergraduate students can also take advantage of the opportunity to study abroad in India as part of the University of California Education Abroad Program.
 The Education Abroad Program supports a long-established program in New Delhi and a more recently established program in Mumbai.